ISSOtm/rgbds-structs/README.md

     struct Actor
         words 1, YPos
         words 1, XPos
-        ; Since dunion is used, the following field will have 2 names alias Money ; If this actor is the player, store how much money they have. words 1, Target ; If this actor is an enemy, store their target actor. end_struct
+        ; Since `alias` is used, the following field will have 2 names alias Money ; If this actor is the player, store how much money they have. words 1, Target ; If this actor is an enemy, store their target actor. end_struct